 Ignacy Krieger’s models were, in this case, real Kraków inhabitants.
-The collection from the History of Photography Museum has many other folk photographs, including a portrait of a coachman (MHF 1203/II).
+The collection from the Museum of Photography in Kraków has many other folk photographs, including a portrait of a coachman (MHF 1203/II).
 The museum’s collections also boast photographs of bourgeois and gentry children, photographed in Kraków and highland costumes, common practice in the late 19th century.

-Elaborated by the Walery Rzewuski History of Photography Museum in Kraków, © all rights reserved
+Elaborated by Museum of Photography in Kraków, © all rights reserved